How to List PostgreSQL Databases and Tables using psql

 PostgreSQL Show / List Databases and Tables

-This tutorial explains how to show databases and tables in a PostgreSQL server using psql.
+This tutorial explains how to list PostgreSQL databases and tables using psql.

 Listing Databases